Undergraduate Course Descriptions

 373W.
 Lab IV: Microbiology 4 cr.

 This course builds on BIOL 370W through investigative labs in microbial physiology, ecology and genetics.
 This laboratory also includes an independent research project designed and conducted by each student.
-Prerequisite: BIOL 370W.
+Prerequisite: C or better in BIOL 370W.
 Laboratory and recitation.

 374W.
 Lab V: Physiology and Molecular Techniques for Physical Therapy 4 cr.